 Offering contactless payments to your customers makes the process of purchasing and paying for goods or services quick, convenient and secure for both you and your customers.
 However, you will need an account with a card acquirer (if you don't already accept card payments) and a payment terminal capable of accepting contactless payments if you are to offer contactless as a payment option.

-The UK Cards Association has produced a free, practical guide to contactless payments for retailers.
+UK Finance has produced a free, practical guide to contactless payments for retailers.
 It provides an introduction to:

 - contactless technology and devices